gvwilson/sdxpy/src/binary/index.md

 What you *do* need to know is that if you move data from one architecture to another, it's your responsibility to flip the bytes around, because the machine doesn't know what the bytes mean.
-This is such a pain that the `struct` library and other libraries like it will do things for you if you ask it to.
+This is such a pain that the `struct` module and other libraries like it will do things for you if you ask it to.
 If you're using `struct`,
 the first character of a format string optionally indicates the byte order